stacks-network/stacks-core/CONTRIBUTING.md

 A good PR review sets both the submitter and reviewers up for success.
 It minimizes the time required by both parties to get the code into an acceptable state, without sacrificing quality or safety.
 Unlike most other software development practices, _safety_ is the primary concern.
 A PR can and will be delayed or closed if there is any concern that it will lead to unintended consensus-breaking changes.

-This document describes some best practices on how to create and review PRs in this context.
-The target audience is people who have commit access to this repository (reviewers), and people who open PRs (submitters).
-This is a living document -- developers can and should document their own additional guidelines here.

 This document is formatted like a checklist.
 Each paragraph is one goal or action item that the reviewer and/or submitter must complete.
 The **key take-away** from each paragraph is bolded.

 ## Reviewer Expectations